tangentsoft/pidp8i/src/cc8/README.md

 # The Cross-Compiler

 The code for this is in the `cross` subdirectory, and is built along with the top-level PiDP-8/I software.
+When installed, it is in your `PATH` as `cc8`.

-As above, this is based upon Ron Cain’s Small-C compiler, and the reader is directed to the extensive documentation available on the web.
-The key file is the code generator section in `code8.c`.
-This is used to generate SABR (Symbolic Assembler for Binary Relocatable programmes) assembly output which is normally used as the second pass of the OS/8 FORTRAN II system.
+The CC8 cross-compiler is based upon Ron Cain’s famous Small-C compiler.
+The reader is directed to the extensive documentation available on the web.

+The key file is the PDP-8 code generator in `code8.c` which emits SABR — Symbolic Assembler for Binary Relocatable programmes — assembly code.
+SABR is normally used as the second pass of the OS/8 FORTRAN II system.
-You use this cross-compiler to compile the 3 components of the OS/8 C
-compiler:

-1.  `n8.c` &rarr; `n8.s`: The parser/tokeniser section of the compiler

-2.  `p8.c` &rarr; `p8.s`: The token to SABR code converter section.

-3.  `libc.c` &rarr; `libc.s`: The C library used by both of the above via the `libc.h` include file.

-When you build and run this cross-compiler on a POSIX type system such as the Raspbian PiDP-8/I environment, the resulting `*.s` files will have LF-only line endings.
-You may need to run these files through a `unix2dos` type utility in order to produce the CRLF line endings that OS/8's SABR assembler expects, depending on how you get those `*.s` files into OS/8 as `*.SB`.
+When you use the cross-compiler on a POSIX type system such as the Raspbian PiDP-8/I environment, the resulting `*.s` files will have LF-only line endings, but OS/8 expects CR+LF line endings.
+The `txt2ptp` utility program included with the PiDP-8/I distribution will automatically do that conversion for you when making a SIMH paper tape image file, which you can then read into the OS/8 environment.

-The `*.SB` files may be assembled under OS/8:

-    .COMP N8.SB
-    .COMP LIBC.SB
-    .COMP P8.SB

-This will create the `*.RL` files for the linking loader (`LOADER.SV`).

 The cross-compiler has some non-standard features to enable the interface between the main programme and the C library.
 This constitutes a compile time linkage system to allow for standard and vararg functions to be called in the library.
-The 3 SABR files generated from the source files as above may then be separately downloaded, compiled, loaded and linked under OS/8.
-Each of these SABR files generates just less than 4K of relocatable code as `N8.RL`, `P8.RL` and `LIBC.RL`.
-These are linked in pairs under OS/8 to create the 2 native OS/8 compiler phases:

-Phase 1: Link `N8.RL` and `LIBC.RL` to be saved as `CC1.SV`

-Phase 2: Link `P8.RL` and `LIBC.RL` to be saved as `CC2.SV`

-The commands are as follows, with `$` being an Escape keypress:

-    .R LOADER
-    *N8,LIBC/I$
-    .SAVE SYS CC1
-    .R LOADER
-    P8,LIBC/I/O$
-    .SAVE SYS CC2

-N8 (`CC1.SV`) terminates by chaining to `CC2.SV` to complete the process of generating a final SABR file.

-Several of the C programs in this distribution reference a PAL assembly initialization routine `cc8/include/init.pa`, which is symlinked into each directory that uses it.
+Several of the C programs in this distribution reference a PAL assembly initialization routine `include/init.pa`, which is symlinked into each directory that uses it.
 It defines some low-level subroutines, initializes the environment for the programs, and calls into the LIBC initialization code.
-If you are going to compile these programs with the OS/8 native compiler, you will need to copy `init.pa` into the OS/8 environment as well.
+This file is installed within the OS/8 environment unless you gave `--disable-os8-cc8` when configuring the PiDP-8/I software.

 The same goes for `cc8/include/libc.h`, which defines the mappings between the familiar C library routine names and their underlying implementation names.

-The linking loader determines the core layout of each of the pairs of `.RL` files as above.
-Typically this is as follows:
+The linking loader determines the core layout for the built programs.
+Most commonly, it uses this scheme:

 **Field 0:** FOTRAN library utility functions and OS/8 I/O system

-**Field 1:** Reserved for the programme’s runtime stack/globals/literals.
+**Field 1:** The programme’s runtime stack/globals/literals

-**Field 2:** Usually the primary programme ... either N8 or P8.
+**Field 2:** The programme's executable code

-**Field 3:** Usually the LIBC library.
+**Field 3:** The LIBC library code

-In all, each phase of the native OS/8 compiler will use 16K of core.
+Since this memory layout applies to the phases of the CC8 compiler as well, this means that each phase uses approximately 16 kWords of core.

 ## The Native Compiler

-This compiler is built and linked as above.
-The final two files generated are `CC1.SV` and `CC2.SV`.
-These should be on the OS/8 system device. (`SYS:`) The compiler expects the source file in C to be in `CC.CC` on the default user device. (`DSK:`) In addition, you will need to file `HEADER.SB` on the default user device.
-This is used by `CC2.SV`.
-I suggest you use the provided RK05 image as this has the `SYS:` and `DSK:` partitions configured as required and include a linked copy of the compiler and some example programs.
+This compiler is supplied in both source and binary forms as part of the PiDP-8/I software distribution.

+We ship pre-built binaries to avoid a chicken-and-egg problem: the binaries require a working OS/8 environment to be built, but when the PiDP-8/I build system goes to build the bootable OS/8 media, it expects to have the OS/8 CC8 binaries at hand so it can copy them to the RK05 disk it is building.
+It's trivial to deal with that on our development systems, since we normally have a working `os8v3d-*.rk05` disk set from the previous build sitting around to bootstrap the process, so we break the cycle at that point rather than do a two-stage RK05 bootstrap build on end-user systems.

+These pre-built binaries are saved as `media/os8/subsys/cc8.tu56` by the `tools/cc8-tu56-update` script.
+Basically, that script uses the cross-compiler to produce SABR assembly files for each stage of the OS/8 CC8 compiler, which it then copies into the OS/8 environment, then it assembles, links, and saves the result as `CC*.SV`:

+2.  `c8.c` &rarr; `c8.s` &rarr; `CC0.SV`: The compiler driver: accepts
+    the input file name from the user, calls the first internal compiler stage, and cleans up afterward.

+2.  `n8.c` &rarr; `n8.s` &rarr; `CC1.SV`: The parser/tokeniser section
+    of the compiler.

+3.  `p8.c` &rarr; `p8.s` &rarr; `CC2.SV`: The token to SABR code
+    converter section of the compiler.

+4.  `libc.c` &rarr; `libc.s` &rarr; `LIBC.RL`: The C library linked to
+    any program built with CC8, including the stages above, but also to your own programs.

+If you are not changing the OS/8 CC8 source code, you needn't run the `cc8-tu56-update` script or build the OS/8 version of CC8 by hand.

+The PiDP-8/I build system's OS/8 RK05 media build script copies those files and the other files required for building C programs under OS/8 to the appropriate OS/8 volumes: `CC*.SV` on `SYS:`, and everything else on `DSK:`.

+Input programs should go on `DSK:`.
+Compiler outputs are also placed on `DSK:`.

 To try it out: